Azure/iotedgedev/README.md

 ### Dev Machine Setup

 Here's what you need to do to get `iotedgedev` running on your dev machine.
-If you are using a seperate Edge device, like a Raspberry Pi, you do not need to run all of these steps on your Edge device, you can just use `iotedgectl` directly .
+If you are using a separate Edge device, like a Raspberry Pi, you do not need to run all of these steps on your Edge device, you can just use `iotedgectl` directly .
 See the [Edge Device Setup](#edge-device-setup) section below for more information on setting up your Edge device.

 > Note: See the ["Test Coverage"](#test-coverage) section below to see what this module has been tested with.